bcgov/MOH-HCIM-FHIR/input/pagecontent/search.md

 ### Get Demographics Search

-This interaction is used to retrieve the most current demographic information (i.e., name, address, gender, date of birth, and date of death if applicable) from the Client Registry and confirm MSP eligibility for a specific person when the PHN is known.
+This interaction is used to retrieve the most current demographic information (i.e., name, address, gender, date of birth, and date of death if applicable) from the Client Registry if the PHN is known.

 If the patient has a PHN, a ‘get’ is performed against the Client Registry and the demographics returned and displayed to the user.